 Following are a few points to consider when preparing proxy statement materials for filing with the U.S. Securities and Exchange Commission (SEC) in connection with annual shareholder meetings.

 File the proxy card, Notice of Internet Availability of Proxy Materials and other proxy soliciting materials with the SEC.
-In addition to filing the proxy statement and furnishing the annual report to shareholders, companies should confirm that a copy of the proxy card, the required Notice of Internet Availability of Proxy Materials and any other written communication materials used in connection with the annual meeting solicitation are filed with the SEC.
+In addition to filing the proxy statement, companies should confirm that a copy of the proxy card, the required Notice of Internet Availability of Proxy Materials and any other written communication materials used in connection with the annual meeting solicitation are filed with the SEC.
 Information included with the annual report, such as a letter to shareholders, is not considered soliciting materials or required to be filed with the SEC.
-Rule 14a-3(c) specifically notes that the annual report to the SEC, unless a registrant specifically chooses otherwise, is not deemed to be "soliciting material" or to be "filed" with the SEC or subject to Regulation 14A or the liabilities of Exchange Act Section 18.
+Exchange Act Rule 14a-3(c) specifically notes that the annual report to the SEC, unless a registrant specifically chooses otherwise, is not deemed to be “soliciting materials,” to be “filed” with the SEC or subject to Regulation 14A or the liabilities of Exchange Act Section 18.

 Post the proxy materials and annual report on a publicly available website.
 All proxy soliciting materials, including the proxy statement, proxy card and the annual report to shareholders, must be made publicly available and free of charge on the Internet on a site other than the SEC’s EDGAR website.
 Those materials must be posted on or before the time that the notice is sent to the security holders and must remain available online until the conclusion of the annual meeting of security holders.